google/mobly-snippet-lib/examples/ex5_schedule_rpc/README.md

 # Async Event Rpc Example

-This example shows you how to use the ScheduleRpcUtil.java of Mobly snippet lib to handle RPC scheduling.
+This example shows you how to use the `scheduleRpc` RPC which is built into Mobly snippet lib to handle RPC scheduling.

 ## Why this is needed?